LLNL/axom/src/examples/radiuss_tutorial/lesson_03/README.md

 ``axom::Array`` is a drop-in replacement for ``std::vector`` which can be used with device code.
 In contrast to ``std::vector``, it:
 * supports Umpire-allocators for its memory allocations
 * has functions that are host/device decorated for execution within GPU kernels
-* does not require its members to be initialized on copy
+* does not require its members to be initialized on copy.
+This can be useful, e.g. when allocating memory that will be initialized immediately in a kernel.
 * supports compile-time (non-ragged) multidimensional indexing <i>*[Not demonstrated in this tutorial]</i>
 * has a `view()` function that returns an ``axom::ArrayView`` over the same memory